What qualities or characteristics make someone a hero?

 I teach my students that a true hero is someone who has gone through many struggles but never gave up on their dreams or goals.
 Anyone can be a hero.
 This world doesn’t always accept or understand the autistic population.

 A hero will use their inner strength, analytical and critical thinking skills in order to preserve through all their obstacles.

 The hero emerges from the storm with new wisdom and inner strength.
 They become an inspiration to others by the way they live their life with their newly learned skills and not by giving up when times were hard for them.

 Author | Founder, Simply Celebrate

-In my world, what makes a person a hero is when someone is able to offer love and kindness, no matter what.
+Someone who is able to offer love and kindness, no matter what